mszep/pandoc_resume/index.md

 However, in the above approach the generation of a pdf version (arguably the most important) is problematic.
 The suggestion is to use the [wkhtmltopdf tool][wkhtmltopdf], which takes the pandoc-generated HTML and uses the webkit browser engine to generate a pdf.
-This will preserve the look and feel of the resume, but unfortunately, webkit is not a typesetting engine, so the pdf output is suboptimal.
-Most importantly, it does not handle page breaks well, in some cases even putting a page break right across a line of text.
+While this will preserve the look and feel of the resume, the pdf output is suboptimal, as webkit is not a typesetting engine.
+Most importantly, it does not handle page breaks well -- in some cases even putting a page break right across a line of text.

-TeX-based typesetting systems are designed for this task however, and fortunately pandoc supports two types of TeX output: LaTeX and [ConTeXt][context].
+On the other hand, TeX-based typesetting systems are designed for this task.
+Moreover, pandoc supports two types of TeX output: LaTeX and [ConTeXt][context].
 I chose the latter since it seemed interesting, is more focused on page layout, and is not specifically geared towards scientific documents.
 Through trial and error, I was able to create a